SuperTails/langcraft/README.md

 ### The LLVM target for Minecraft you've never wanted

 Langcraft is a code generator targeting [Minecraft Data Packs](https://minecraft.gamepedia.com/Data_Pack).
 It can currently run a limited set of bitcode files (usually C works great, Rust is more limited sometimes).
 Currently Rust programs must be built in `--release` so that strings are inlined into print commands.
-The project also has a built-in command interpreter, which currently is the only way to run larger programs.
+The project also has a built-in command interpreter.
 Support for automatically generating the necessary blocks and entities in a real Minecraft world is coming.

 ### Usage